Indonesian military ranks: Current military ranks

 All branches of the armed forces maintain the same rank insignia, with minor color difference in insignia background.
 Since, all services have at least three type of uniform (Service dress uniform (Pakaian Dinas Harian / PDH), Full dress uniform (Pakaian Dinas Upacara / PDU), and Field uniform (Pakaian Dinas Lapangan / PDL)), there are three different insignia style corresponding to type of uniform.
-Aside from type of the uniform above, The Navy has uniform for wear in oversea service, officially known as Black Navy.
+Aside from type of the uniform above, The Navy has uniform for wear in overseas service, officially known as Black Navy.
 When wearing such uniform, officers wear their ranks as gold stripes on their lower sleeves.
 The number and width of the stripes for each rank is similar to that of the United States Navy.

 An example of a Second lieutenant rank (left) with red piping indicating a command rank.
 While (right) without red piping indicating a staff rank.

 The rank insignia for same services are also differentiated by red piping (command) or no piping (staff) at the sides of the boards.

 Note: Indonesia is not a member of NATO, so there is no official equivalence between the Indonesian military ranks and those defined by NATO.
 The displayed parallel is approximate and for illustration purposes only.